Skip to main content

 In this story:

-We are just a few days away from the NBA trade deadline on February 5th.
+We are just hours away from the NBA trade deadline on February 5th.
 The Dallas Mavericks are at the center of a lot of trade rumors because they could be one of the big sellers.
 They have a star rookie in Cooper Flagg, but they have a lot of high-priced veterans who don't really fit around him, and they're one of the five most expensive rosters in the NBA despite being 11 games under .500.

 Complicating matters is the fact that the Mavericks don't have a general manager after firing Nico Harrison in November.
 It needed to happen, but they're currently operating with a Co-GM setup with Matt Riccardi and Michael Finley.
 That's going to make it hard to get a trade done.